As a library administrator, you can configure the security settings and permissions in your Document Management libraries from the AODocs interface.

 Access your library security settings

-2. Press the Library security button.
-The Library security pop-up opens.
+2. Click the Library security button.
+The Library security dialog opens.

 Define your library permissions